 A quiet Bataan beach turned into a crime scene after police seized 118 kilos of shabu worth ₱802M, abandoned near a lighthouse.

-According to Moovr PH founder and general manager Anna Moncupa via ABS-CBN News, the app was launched to answer mobility and space issues when going outside one’s home.
-“Our roads are getting more congested and travel takes longer, so we wanted to offer a safe and convenient way to move around the city.”
+According to Moovr PH founder and general manager Anna Moncupa via ABS-CBN News, the app was designed to address mobility and space challenges in the city.
+“Our roads are getting more congested and travel takes longer, so we wanted to offer a safe and convenient way to move around,” she said.

-Unlike our existing and more conventional ride-sharing services here in the Philippines, you will operate the bikes and e-scooters on your own.
-For those who have been to Taiwan, it’s similar to the YouBikes you’d normally find throughout cities like Taipei and Taichung!
+Unlike traditional ride-sharing services in the Philippines, Moovr lets you operate the bikes or e-scooters on your own, similar to Taiwan’s YouBikes in cities like Taipei and Taichung.

-To use the new ride-sharing app, simply locate a Moovr hub in BGC, bring your personal safety gear, and pick up the available equipment using a QR code system.
-You can then drop it off after use.
-The rental is good for up to 24 hours per booking.
-The rates start at ₱15 for the bikes and ₱50 for the e-scooters.
-You may pay via GCash, credit card, or debit card through the Moovr app, which is now downloadable on both iOS and Android.
+To use Moovr PH, simply locate a Moovr hub in BGC, bring your personal safety gear, and pick up a bike or e-scooter using the QR code system.
+You can return it after use, with rentals valid up to 24 hours per booking.
+Rates start at ₱15 for bikes and ₱50 for e-scooters, payable via GCash, credit, or debit card through the Moovr app, available on iOS and Android.

 All images credited to Moovr PH | Official Facebook Page